mhaack/halloween-pumpkin-fire/readme.md

 This Jack-O-Lantern is internet connected and can be controlled via MQTT protocol.
 That way the project can be integrated into a home automation solution like [OpenHab](https://www.openhab.org) or [Home Assistant](https://www.home-assistant.io) to control the flamethrower from there or via Alexa or Google Home.

-Your are anti-Halloween?
+Your are "not so much" interested in Halloween?
 This is for you as well, a little fire will make even the most bold of people think twice about approaching your door.

 This is actually my second version of the flame throwing Jack-O-Lantern.
 I already build one last year using a modified room spray.
 But these do not allow to control the flame directly so I decided I need to build a more pro version which allows to control the duration and intensity of the flame.